 cmv immune globulin - intravenous, Cytogam (cont.)

-PRECAUTIONS: See Side Effects section.Before receiving this medication, tell your doctor or pharmacist if you have had a bad reaction or an allergic reaction to it; or to other immunoglobulin products (e.g., IgG); or if you have any other allergies.
+PRECAUTIONS: See also Warning section.Before receiving this medication, tell your doctor or pharmacist if you are allergic to it; or to other immunoglobulin products (such as IgG); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
-Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: certain immune system problems (immunoglobulin A deficiency, monoclonal gammopathies), diabetes, high blood pressure, high blood fats (triglycerides), migraines, current blood infection (sepsis), kidney disease, severe loss of body fluids (dehydration).Tell your doctor of any recent/planned vaccinations.
-This medication may prevent a good response to live viral vaccines (e.g., measles, mumps, German measles).
-If you are vaccinated less than 14 days before receiving this medication or in the 6 months after receiving this medication, you may need to be revaccinated or tested to see whether the vaccine was effective.During pregnancy, this medication should be used only when clearly needed.
+Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: certain immune system problems (immunoglobulin A deficiency, monoclonal gammopathies), diabetes, high blood pressure, high blood fats (triglycerides), migraines, current blood infection (sepsis), kidney disease, severe loss of body fluids (dehydration).Tell your doctor of any recent or planned immunizations/vaccinations.
+This medication may prevent a good response to certain live viral vaccines (such as measles, mumps, rubella, varicella).
+If you have recently received any of these vaccines, your doctor may have you tested for a response or have you vaccinated again later.
+If you plan on getting any of these vaccines, your doctor will instruct you about the best time to receive them so you get a good response.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.It is not known whether this drug passes into breast milk.
 Consult your doctor before breast-feeding.

 Report Problems to the Food and Drug Administration